 Be a KTMB Volunteer

 The Christmas tree recycling program depends on volunteers to help at the collection locations.
 You can sign up online and choose the location where you would like to work.
 For more information or to volunteer by phone, call (775) 851-5185.
-Christmas tree recycling is 7 days a week from December 26, 2012 through January 13, 2013.
+Christmas tree recycling is 7 days a week from December 26, 2013 through January 12, 2014.
 Shifts are available every day from 9 a.m. to 1 p.m. and from 1 p.m. to 5 p.m.
+Volunteers must be at least 14 years old and volunteers under 18 must volunteer with an adult.

-There are other KTMB community beautification and recycling programs, such as The Great Truckee Meadows Community Cleanup and the Community E-waste Event, that also depend on volunteers.
+There are other KTMB community beautification and recycling programs, such as Litter Index, Waste Warriors, and Open Space Cleanups, that also depend on volunteers.

 Source: Keep Truckee Meadows Beautiful (KTMB).